TScheffler/tscheffler.github.io/_pages/about.md

 News
 ====

+I will soon be offering **several funded PhD student positions** in my lab.
+Please contact me for details.
+(April, 2021)

 Interview im WDR 5, Scala: ["Was ist das eigentlich, Digitale Forensische Linguistik?"](https://www1.wdr.de/mediathek/audio/wdr5/wdr5-scala-hintergrund/audio-auf-den-spuren-der-sprache-im-netz-100.html)

 We maintain the public Zotero library on ["Linguistics of Emojis"](https://www.zotero.org/groups/2613859/linguistics_of_emojis).
 You can suggest additions via a form linked from the Zotero group page.